 The Virtual Reality experience provides viewers an embodied sense of what it might have been like to be inside the historic White Rock Baptist Church sanctuary in Durham, listening to King’s speech with others all around them.
-This 360 Degree Video introduction to the vMLK Virtual Reality Experience focuses on fostering an understanding of the audience who experienced the speech by allowing viewers to experience it “with them” albeit virtually.
+This 360 Degree Video introduction to this Experience focuses on fostering an understanding of the audience who experienced the speech by allowing viewers to experience it “with them” albeit virtually.
 On the night of the original speech in February 1960, there were close to 1000 people in attendance.
 At the recreation event in 2014, of the hundreds who gathered, there were at least 10 individuals who had also attended King’s speech in 1960.
 The audience call and response from the recreation event serves as the call and response in all of the sound recordings for the vMLK project.
 The VR experience thus enables viewers to connect history with contemporary experience.

 Historical Context: The Story of the Audience